CrO2Cl2/BulkRedditScraper/README.md

 Right now the script is configured to retrieve images only and skip NSFW. the usage of this script is explained in the comments of the code

- PLEASE DO NOT USE THIS SCRAPER TO SCRAPE FOR "AI ART" ALGORYTHMS
+ PLEASE DO NOT USE THIS SCRAPER TO SCRAPE FOR STABLE DIFFUSION ALGORYTHMS AND OTHER ART GENERATING ALGORYTHMS